KieselKoenig/Immortality-Fabric/readme.md

 ![](https://github.com/Hempflingclub/Immortality-Fabric/blob/master/src/main/resources/assets/immortality/textures/item/holy_dagger.png?raw=true)
 - The Liver of Immortality can grant others False Immortality, and also used to craft a Void Heart for others
 - The Life Elixir will give 1 Heart every 10%, but with True Immortality it's guaranteed
+- You can reach Semi Immortality as an False Immortal, and successfully consuming 10 Life Elixirs
+- A Semi Immortal, will still lose Hearts as an False Immortal, but on Death simply respawn with normal Hearts
+- Bane Of Life Enchantment
+  - Use the Bane Of Life Enchantment, to steal an Immortals Liver on killing them
+  - Killing Immortals/True Immortals 3 times in quick succession will make them temporarily Semi Immortals (killable)
+  - When Killing False or Semi Immortals (Final Kill), they will drop a Life Elixir
+  - Normal Players will get Weakness and Slowness corresponding to the Enchantment Level
 - Crafting Recipes

 ![Holy Dagger](https://github.com/Hempflingclub/Immortality-Fabric/blob/master/.github/readme/Recipe_Holy_Dagger.png?raw=true)